Ryan Dzingel

-Ryan Michael Dzingel (born March 9, 1992) is an American professional ice hockey forward who is currently an unrestricted free agent.
-He most recently played for the Henderson Silver Knights in the American Hockey League (AHL).
-He has previously played for the Ottawa Senators, Columbus Blue Jackets, Carolina Hurricanes, Arizona Coyotes and San Jose Sharks of the National Hockey League (NHL).
+Ryan Michael Dzingel (born March 9, 1992) is an American former professional ice hockey forward.
+He played for the Ottawa Senators, Columbus Blue Jackets, Carolina Hurricanes, Arizona Coyotes and San Jose Sharks of the National Hockey League (NHL).
 He was drafted by the Senators in the seventh round (204th overall) of the 2011 NHL entry draft.
 Prior to becoming professional, Dzingel played three seasons of college hockey with the Ohio State Buckeyes where he was named to the 2013–14 All-Big Ten First Team and West First-Team All-American.

 Playing career

 Amateur

 As a youth, Dzingel played in the 2005 Quebec International Pee-Wee Hockey Tournament with the Chicago Mission minor ice hockey team.

 While playing with the Lincoln Stars in the United States Hockey League, Dzingel was drafted 204th overall by the Ottawa Senators and committed to play for the Ohio State University.

 On January 10, 2014, Dzingel recorded the first hat trick in Big Ten history to help lead the Ohio State Buckeyes to a 5–3 win over Michigan State.
 Following an outstanding junior year with the Buckeyes, Dzingel was named to the 2013–14 All-Big Ten First Team.
 Prior to his senior year, Dzingel signed an entry-level contract with the Senators on April 2, 2014 and reported to their American Hockey League (AHL) affiliate, the Binghamton Senators, ending his collegiate career.